vipul2802/o365hq.com/content/services/Microsoft Teams - Tenant-to-Tenant Migration.md

 +++

-This is a service description for the Microsoft Teams migration service from one Office 365 tenant to another.
+This is a service description for the Microsoft Teams migration service from one Microsoft 365 tenant to another.
 Usually, you will need this type of migration when a company merges or acquires another company, or you would like to migrate to a different geographic region.

-Our **objective** is to plan, design, and migrate Microsoft Teams service from one Office 365 tenant to a different Office 365 tenant.
+Our **objective** is to plan, design, and migrate Microsoft Teams service from one Microsoft 365 tenant to a different Microsoft 365 tenant.

 A migration project will be considered **successful** when Microsoft Teams data is migrated without loss of data within an agreed time frame